Today we would like to give you this simple pomegranate blueberry juice recipe.

 - Using a sharp knife, cut off the stem end of the pomegranate.
 This will reveal its natural sections.

 - Hold the fruit over a large bowl and gently pry open the pomegranate with your fingers.
-Once you’ve opened the fruit, continue to pry the seeds out of the peels, removing any membrane.
+Once you’ve opened the fruit, continue to pry the seeds out of the sections, removing any membrane.

 2. How to Extract Juice from Pomegranate Seeds

 - With a blender: put the seeds in a blender and pulse a couple of times to release the juice.
-Strain the juice through a fine sieve, press the arils with a spatula to extract any remaining juice.
+Strain the juice through a fine sieve, press the arils (seed covering) with a spatula to extract any remaining juice.

 How Long Does Pomegranate Blueberry Juice Last?

-Since pomegranate blueberry juice recipe is made from scratch and doesn’t contain any preservatives, it’ll only last 48 hours.
+Since our pomegranate blueberry juice recipe is made from scratch and doesn’t contain any preservatives, it’ll only last 48 hours.

 That being said, it would be best to drink it all up within the first 2 hours.
 After this period of time, the quality will decline quickly and the juice won’t be as delicious.